 Since 2000, it only takes half an hour from Copenhagen Airport (Kastrup) to Sweden.
-Sometimes they say you get faster in the centre of Malmo from Copenhagen airport than from Malmö’s own airport!
-The Öresundståg has a lot to do with it.
+Sometimes they say you get faster in the centre of Malmö from Copenhagen airport than from Malmö’s own airport!
+The Öresundståg or Öresund train has a lot to do with it.
 It’s super convenient!

-In 2000, the Öresund Bridge opened.
+In 2000, the Öresund Bridge (Öresundsbron) opened.
 This bridge connects Copenhagen and Malmö.
-You can cross the bridge with your car but you can also take the train.
+You can cross the bridge by car but you can also take the passenger train.
 Super easy!
-The train departs from the airport Kastrup (you can also board in the centre of Copenhagen but will then have to switch trains in the airport, because of the identity checks that were re-introduced due to the refugees) and brings you to Skåne, to Malmö and Lund, but also further like eg Gothenburg, Kalmar and Karlskrona.
+The train departs from the airport Kastrup (you can also board in the centre of Copenhagen but will then have to switch trains in the airport, because of the identity checks and border checks that were re-introduced) and brings you to Skåne, to Malmö and Lund, but also to eg Gothenburg, Kalmar and Karlskrona.

 Take into account possible delays because of the identity checks at the border between Denmark and Sweden.
 Also if you go to the platform of the airport, keep your identity card ready to show the officers.

 The Öresundståg is a special experience, especially if you’ve seen The Bridge.
 So make sure you pick a good spot.
 Remember, Sweden (and by extension most Scandinavians) don’t like strangers invading in their personal space.
-If there still is a free seating spot where nobody else is sitting down, go for that spot.
-Only go and sit next to someone if this is no longer the case!
-Suitcases shouldn’t be placed on the seats.
+If there still is a free seating spot where nobody else is sitting, go for that spot.
+Only go and sit next to someone if there are no other options left.
+Suitcases and bags shouldn’t be placed on the seats.

 The Öresundståg practically